kirbysayshi/game-bucket/README.md

 Fork this repo, then add / change code in index.js as you see fit!
 There are two dependencies included, but you can remove those.
 Rollup ensures that only code you `import` is included!

-- Build the `bundle.js`: `npm run build`
-- Watch for fast rebuilds: `npm run watch`
-- See what the compiled JS will look like: `npm run uglify-view`
-- How close are you to the limit? (also creates a zip suitable for JS13K): `npm run zip`

 The default branch for this repo is `gh-pages`, so it's easy to share your game as well!
+For example, [index.html](index.html) is available at [[gh-username].github.io/game-bucket/index.html](http://kirbysayshi.github.io/game-bucket/index.html)!

+### `npm run zip`

+How close are you to the limit?
+Compiles in production mode, and creates a zip suitable for JS13K!

+### `npm run build`

+Build the `bundle.js`.
+Use `NODE_ENV=production npm run build` to remove debug / runtime checks (similar to how [React does it](https://facebook.github.io/react/downloads.html#npm)).

+### `npm run watch`

+Rebuild quickly for development mode!

+### `npm run uglify-view`

+See what the compiled JS will look like, to make sure rollup is treeshaking / hoisting as expected and that dead code is being eliminated.
+Requires `bundle.js` to exist.

 LICENSE
 -------